kitnil/awesome/README.md

 - [pywonderland](https://github.com/neozhaoliang/pywonderland) - A tour in the wonderland of math with python.
 - [doitlive](https://github.com/sloria/doitlive) - Because sometimes you need to do it live
 - [beets](https://github.com/beetbox/beets) - music library manager and MusicBrainz tagger
-- [public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs such as http://ipstack.com, http://fixer.io/, https://numverify.com/, etc. for use in software and web development.
+- [public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs
 - [GithubCloner](https://github.com/mazen160/GithubCloner) - A script that clones Github repositories of users and organizations.
 - [pcap2curl](https://github.com/jullrich/pcap2curl) - Read a packet capture, extract HTTP requests and turn them into cURL commands for replay.
 - [parsley](https://github.com/pyga/parsley) -